-To write data to tape, Veeam Backup & Replication uses the maximum available block size from the supported range.
 To read data from tape, Veeam Backup & Replication requires that the tape is written with the block size from the supported range (shown in the drive properties).

-Mind the block size range when working with the following tapes:
+Consider the block size range when working with the following tapes:

 - Tapes with Veeam backups written by another tape library,